wp-plugins/gallery-images/readme.txt

 2.2 **Content slider  -  Image Gallery**

-Slider
+**Slider of Image Gallery**

 Slider Background Color.
-Set Image Gallery color of background.
+Set the color of background in “ Image Gallery “

 Arrow Icons Style.
-Set black or white color of arrows in slider.
+Set black or white color of arrows in slider of “ Image Gallery “

 Show Separator Lines.
-Click to show Image Gallery lines between text, title, and link.
+Click to show the lines between text, title, and link in “ Image Gallery “

-Title
+**Title  -  Image Gallery**

 Title Font Size.
-Set Image Gallery font size of the title
+Set the font size of the title in “ Image Gallery “

 Title Font Color.
-Set Image Gallery color of the font
+Set the color of the font in “ Image Gallery “

-Link Button
+**Link Button  -  Image Gallery**

 Show Link Button.
-Click to show Image Gallery link button
+Click to show the link button in “ Image Gallery “

 Link Button Text.
-Change Image Gallery text on link button.
+Change the text on link button in “ Image Gallery “

 Link Button Font Size.
-Change Image Gallery font size of the link text
+Change the font size of the link text in “ Image Gallery “

 Link Button Font Color.
-Change Image Gallery color or the link text
+Change the color or the link text in “Image Gallery “

 Link Button Font Hover Color.
-Change Image Gallery color of the link text while hovering on it
+Change the color of the link text while hovering on it.
+Image Gallery

 Link Button Background Color.
-Choose Image Gallery color of link background
+Choose the color of link background in “ Image Gallery “

 Link Button Background Hover Color.
-Choose Image Gallery color of link background while hovering on it
+Choose the color of link background while hovering on it.
+Image Gallery

-Images
+**Images  -  Image Gallery**

 Main Image Width.
-Set Image Gallery size of the image
+Set the size of the image in “ Image Gallery “

-Description
+**Description  -  Image Gallery**

 Show Description.
-Click to show Image Gallery description of the text
+Click to show the description of the text in “ Image Gallery “

 Description Font Size.
-Set Image Gallery font size of description
+Set the font size of description in “ Image Gallery “

 Description Font Color.
-Set Image Gallery color of font in description
+Set the color of font in description of “ Image Gallery “

 2.3 **Ligthtbox gallery  -  Image Gallery**

-Image
+**Image  -  Image Gallery**

 Image Width.
-Set Image Gallery size of the image
+Set the size of the image in “ Image Gallery “

 Image Border Width.
-Set Image Gallery width of borders
+Set the width of borders  in “ Image Gallery “

 Image Border Color.
-Choose Image Gallery color for border
+Choose the color for border in “ Image Gallery “

 Border Radius.
-Choose Image Gallery radius of border corners
+Choose the radius of border corners in “ Image Gallery “

-Title
+**Title  -  Image Gallery**

 Title Font Size.
-Set Image Gallery font size of the title
+Set the font size of the title in “ Image Gallery “

 Title Font Color.
-Set Image Gallery color of the title
+Set the color of the title in “ Image Gallery “

 Title Font Hover Color.
-Set Image Gallery color of the title while hovering on it
+Set the color of the title while hovering on it .
+Image Gallery

 Title Background Color.
-Choose title background color
+Choose title background color in “ Image Gallery “

 Title Background Transparency.
-Choose Image Gallery level of title background transparancy
+Choose the level of title background transparency in “ Image Gallery “

 2.4 **Slider  -  Image Gallery**

-Title
+**Title  -  Image Gallery**

 Title Width.
-Choose Image Gallery width for title box
+Choose the width for title box in “ Image Gallery “

 Title Has Margin.
-Click if you need Image Gallery title to have
+Click if you need the title to have margin in your “ Image Gallery “

 Title Font Size.
-Set Image Gallery font size of the title
+Set the font size of the title in “ Image Gallery “

 Title Text Color.
-Set Image Gallery color of the title
+Set the color of the title in “ Image Gallery “

 Title Text Align.
-Set Image Gallery location of the title in the box
+Set the location of the title in the box in “ Image Gallery “

 Title Background Transparency.
-Set Image Gallery level of background transparency
+Set the level of background transparency in “ Image Gallery “

 Title Background Color.
-Choose Image Gallery color of title background
+Choose the color of title background in “ Image Gallery “

 Title Border Size.
-Set Image Gallery size of the title border
+Set the size of the title border in “ Image Gallery “

 Title Border Color.
-Choose Image Gallery color for the title border
+Choose the color for the title border in “ Image Gallery “

 Title Border Radius.
-Set Image Gallery radius for border corners
+Set the radius for border corners in “ Image Gallery “

 Title Position.
-Choose Image Gallery position for the title.
+Choose the position for the title in “ Image Gallery “

-Slideshow
+**Slideshow  -  Image Gallery**

 Image Behaviour.
-Choose resized if you need your images have Image Gallery size of the slider
+Choose resized if you need your images have the size of the slider in “ Image Gallery “

 Slider Background Color.
-Choose Image Gallery color of background while images has its natural size
+Choose the color of background while images has its natural size.
+Image Gallery

 Slideshow Border Size.
-Set Image Gallery size of the slider border.
+Set the size of the slider border in “ Image Gallery “

 Slideshow Border Color.
-Choose Image Gallery color for the slider border
+Choose the color for the slider border in “ Image Gallery “

-Slideshow Border radius Choose Image Gallery radius for slider border
+Slideshow Border radius Choose the radius for slider border in “ Image Gallery “

-Description
+**Description  -  Image Gallery**

 Description Has Margin.
-Choose if description need to have margin
+Choose if description need to have margin  “ Image Gallery “

 Description Font Size.
-Set Image Gallery font size for description
+Set the font size for description in “ Image Gallery “

 Description Text Color.
-Set text color for description
+Set text color for description in “ Image Gallery “

 Description Text Align.
-Set Image Gallery location of the description in the box
+Set the location of the description in the box	 of “ Image Gallery “

 Description Background Transparency.
-Set Image Gallery level of transparency for background of description.
+Set the level of transparency for background of description.
+Image Gallery

 Description Background Color.
-Choose Image Gallery color for description background.
+Choose the color for description background in “ Image Gallery “

 Description Border Size.
-Set Image Gallery size for the border in description
+Set the size for the border in description of “ Image Gallery “

 Description Border Color.
-Set Image Gallery color of description border
+Set the color of description border in “ Image Gallery “

 Description Border Radius .
-Set Image Gallery radius of the description box corners.
+Set the radius of the description box corners in “ Image Gallery “

 Description Position.
-Set Image Gallery position of description on image
+Set the position of description on image.
+Image Gallery

-Navigation
+**Navigation  -  Image Gallery**

 Show Navigation Arrows.
-Click to show navigation arrows
+Click to show navigation arrows in “ Image Gallery “ slider

 Navigation Dots Position / Hide Dots.
-Choose Image Gallery location for dots, or choose to remove them
+Choose the location for dots, or choose to remove them.
+Image Gallery

-Navigation Dots Color. choose Image Gallery color for navigation dots.
+Navigation Dots Color. choose the color for navigation dots in “ Image Gallery “ slider

 Navigation Active Dot Color.
-Choose Image Gallery color of moving dots up.
+Choose the color of moving dots in “ Image Gallery “ slider

 2.5 **Thumbnails View  -  Image Gallery**

-Image
+**Image  -  Image Gallery**

 Image Behavior.

-Image Width px

-Image Height px

-Image Border Width px

-Image Border Color

-Border Radius px
+Click to give your images a behavior in your “ Image Gallery “

+Image Width.
+Set the width of thumbs in “ Image Gallery “

+Image Height.
+Set the height of thumbs in “ Image Gallery “

+Image Border Width.
+Set the width of the border between thumbs in “ Image Gallery “

+Image Border Color.
+Set the color of the border between thumbs in “ Image Gallery “

+Border Radius.
+Set the radius of the border in “ Image Gallery “

+Margin Image.
+Set the distance between each thumb in “ Image Gallery “

-Margin Image
+**Title  -  Image Gallery**

+Title Font Size.
+Set the size of the text font in “ Image Gallery “

+Title Font Color.
+Choose the color of text in “ Image Gallery “

+Overlay Background Color.
+Choose the overlay color of the title in “ Image Gallery “

+Title Background Transparency.
+Set the level of background transparency in “ Image Gallery “

+**Box style  -  Image Gallery**

+Box Has background.
+Click to have background for thumbs in “ Image Gallery “

+Box background.
+Set the Color of surrounded box in “ Image Gallery “

+Box Use shadow.
+Click if you need to have shadows in the box of “ Image Gallery “

+Box padding.
+Set the distance between the box and images in “ Image Gallery “